MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 #### Deprecation of the Power Automate Management connector's legacy default authentication option

-The authentication option of [default](connectors/flowmanagement/#default-deprecated) was also deprecated in June 2020, however it was immediately hidden at that time so it couldn't be used any more.
-Connections with the authentication of [default](connectors/flowmanagement/#default-deprecated) would have been created prior to June 2020.
-Those connections should also be replaced if found.
-If using the [Get Connections as admin](/connectors/powerappsforadmins/#get-connections-as-admin) action, those connections will have id="shared_flowmanagement" and properties.connectionParametersSet.name="".
+The [default](connectors/flowmanagement/#default-deprecated) authentication option was also deprecated in June 2020, however, it was immediately hidden so that it couldn't be used from that date.
+All connections with the authentication of [default](connectors/flowmanagement/#default-deprecated) were created prior to June 2020.
+Those connections should also be replaced.
+If you use the [Get Connections as admin](/connectors/powerappsforadmins/#get-connections-as-admin) action, those connections will have id="shared_flowmanagement" and properties.connectionParametersSet.name="".

 [!INCLUDE[footer-include](includes/footer-banner.md)]